slackernews/slackernews/docs/docs/domain.md

 ## TLS

 In addition to DNS, SlackerNews requires that trusted TLS connections are used to connect from Slack.
-When deploying via Helm, the two parameters `service.tls.cert` and `service.tls.key` are required.
-These should be set to the contents of the cert and key, respectively.
+When deploying via Helm, the four parameters `service.tls.cert`, `service.tls.key`, `service.tls.enabled`, and `nginx.enabled` are required.
+These should be set to the contents of the cert, key, true, true respectively.

 For example: